Accounting and finance are often the top majors of many undergraduate students. Why? Because employment in this field is broad.

 - Financial Management

 The Strategic Professional exam prepares you to be a leader in the accounting world.
-Through this exam, you will learn how to strategize based on technical and ethical theory and professional skills.
-You can also take specialties that you feel are suitable for your career.
-Each student must take the Essentials test and choose two from the Options exam.
-The test is:
+Through this exam, you will learn how to strategise based on technical and ethical theory and professional skills.
+You can also consider a specialist pathway at this stage.
+Each student must take the Essentials test and choose two from the Options exam:

 - Strategic Business Leader